unoplatform/uno.extensions/doc/Learn/Tutorials/Markup/HowTo-UseDataTemplates.md

 }
 ```

 Let's take a look at the `ItemTemplate` usage, and other ways to use it.
 On the snippet above, we are using the generic to strongly type our model and be able to use it in a safe way, in this case is just a `string` that will be used on the `TextBlock` control.
-This the right overload when you're using a complex model on your `DataTemplate`.

-For a simple scenario like that you can use an overload that doesn't require a generic type, here's a version of the code that will not use the generic.
+On the snippet below you can see other ways that you can use the `ItemTemplate` extension method.

 ```cs
 new ListView()